 \section{Conclusions}

 We studied single-shot decoding of quantum \acf{CSS} codes with faulty syndrome measurements and re-stated the problem as a joint source-channel coding problem.
-By introducing low-weight redundant rows in the \ac{CSS} code's parity-check matrix, a syndrome error correcting code is obtained which provides additional resilience against faulty syndrome measurements.
-By means of code examples, we illustrated that employing a syndrome error correcting code based on redundant rows outperforms repeated syndrome measurements.
-Such codes can be also concatenated with an additional repetition code.
-In our experiments, we considered classical \acf{MAP} decoding, which identifies the most likely Pauli error, and more complex degenerate \ac{MAP} decoding which subdivides valid error patterns into cosets and identifies the most likely coset.
+By introducing low-weight redundant rows in the \ac{CSS} code's parity-check matrix, a syndrome error-correcting code is obtained which provides additional resilience against faulty syndrome measurements.
+By means of code examples, we illustrated that employing a syndrome error-correcting code based on redundant rows outperforms repeated syndrome measurements.
+Such codes can also be concatenated with an additional repetition code.
+In our experiments, we considered classical \acf{MAP} decoding, which identifies the most likely Pauli error, and the more complex degenerate \ac{MAP} decoding which subdivides valid error patterns into cosets and identifies the most likely coset.
 In our case, the more complex degenerate \ac{MAP} decoding turned out to perform similarly to classical \ac{MAP} decoding.
 Experiments with more realistic error models of quantum circuits are left for further work.